matthew-kusz/SummerBigData/StanfordConvolutionalNeuralNetwork/README.md

-This file convolves and pools MNIST digits.
+This file convolves and pools MNIST features.